naivomah3/lab-cv/README.md

 conda create --name ENV_NAME python=3.6.7
 source activate ENV_NAME
 ```
-### Install required packages

-## Dataset directory structure
+### Dataset directory structure
 * `/input` contains images/frames and their respective masks within each
 set(training/validation/testing).
-Within `mask`, the ground truth set would be a 2D matrix of dimension `(height x width)` and each pixel's value maps the spatial distribution of each respective label.
+Within `mask`, the ground truth set would be a Tensor of dimension `(height x width)` and each pixel's value maps the spatial distribution of the respective label.
-As an example, please find [here](https://github.com/naivomah3/lab-cv/blob/master/notebooks/image-preprocessing.ipynb)

 ```bash
 /input